virtualeconomy/py-vsys/doc/smart_contract/tok_ctrt_no_split_v2.md

 For the blacklist flavor, only users & contracts excluded from the list can interact with the contract instance.

 ## Usage with Python SDK

+### Work flow of the contract

+Remember to comment out the previous transaction when acting on the new transaction.
+Before start the new transaction, wait 6 seconds until the transaction is completely on blockchain.

+First [register](#registration) a token contract without split V2, Keep a record of the contract id.

+[Issue](issue) the tokens.
+The max issue amount is defined when the token contract is registered.

+Now the tokens can be [deposited](#deposit) into(and [withdrawed](#withdraw) from) other smart contracts(except for token contract and system contract).

+The contract also provide some optional functions.
+For example, [supersede](#supersede) is to transfer the owner right to another account, [transfer](#transfer) is a combination of deposit and withdraw, [destroy](#destroy) is to destroy a certain amount of the tokens, [update_list_user](#Add/remove a user from the list) is to add/remove a user from the whitelist/blacklist, [update_list_ctrt](#Add/remove a contract from the list) is to add/remove a contract from the whitelist/blacklist.

 ### Registration